Tips to Improve Your Mile Run Time

 Tip #7: GET PLENTY OF SLEEP TO REST YOUR BODY AND MIND

-Treat your rest day like a workout day and allow your body to recover.
+Treat your rest day like how you do your workout day and allow your body to recover.

 Check out this article on sleep and rest for athletes.